 2. Cremation Memorial

-- Personalized memorial rock, stone or boulder.
-We cut a hole in the stone, and the cremation urn is placed inside.
+• Personalized memorial rock, stone or boulder.
+A hole is cut in the stone and the cremation urn is placed inside.
 Personalization options include engraved lettering or artwork directly on the stone, or a placed plaque with lettering and other designs.

-- Monuments with recessed urns.
+• Monuments with recessed urns.
 Monuments are typically larger than other memorials (think lawn level or slant).
-Due to the size of cremation monuments, we can cut a hole in the granite, and a cremation urn is placed inside and sealed.
+Due to the size of cremation monuments, a hole can be cut in the granite, and a cremation urn is placed inside and sealed.

-- Or any other memorial you choose.
+• Any other memorial you choose.
 Traditional headstones can still be selected and placed, with the cremated remains buried below.
-See personalization options in our Headstone Design Guide to learn more.
+See personalization options in our headstone design guide to learn more.

-While a variety of cemetery memorialization options are available for cremation urns, be sure to check your local cemetery’s rules and restrictions related to cremation memorials.
+While a variety of cemetery memorialization options are available for cremation urns, be sure to check your local cemetery’s rules and restrictions to see what memorial shapes, sizes, and materials are permitted.
+Our memorial specialists at Milano Monuments are also available if you need guidance in this process.

 While we’re accustomed to seeing monuments or headstones in cemeteries, many cemeteries also house mausoleums.